 “More accurate recycling at the household level would change my feedstocks in a way that would make it easier whatever system we use,” says Read.
 “Whether using current technology, manual sorting, a new system, or something hybrid, if you’ve got the right materials, the system will flow.”

 Consumer demand for recycling labels

-Using on-pack recycling labels not only makes things easier for consumers but can also add additional brand value.
+Using on-pack recycling labels not only makes things easier for consumers, but it can also add additional brand value.
 A recent study from McKinsey and NielsenIQ found a ‘clear and material link’ between sustainability claims and consumer spending.

-Around the world, recycling labels are gaining traction, with many countries mandating compulsory end-of-life labeling requirements:
+Around the world, recycling labels are gaining traction, with many countries mandating compulsory end-of-life labelling requirements:

 - France – Packaging must include the ‘Tri-man logo’, which shows how to dispose of each part of a product’s packaging.

 - UK – Producers will need to label all packaging types except flexibles with ‘recycle’ or ‘don’t recycle’ by March 2026, with flexibles following in 2027.

 - Italy – Packaging intended for end consumers must indicate the material of the packaging and be clearly labelled with appropriate instructions for disposal.